 |---|---|

-When you consider that an implant failure costs $5,000-10,000 to remediate, spending $50-200 on ozone disinfection looks like sensible insurance, even before accounting for the time, pain, and inconvenience of dealing with a failed implant.
+When an implant failure costs $5,000 to $10,000 to remediate, spending $50 to $200 on ozone disinfection is inexpensive risk reduction, even before accounting for the time, pain, and inconvenience of a failed implant.
+The value case is strongest for higher-risk patients rather than as a universal add-on.

-While any implant patient could benefit from ozone-enhanced protocols, it may be most valuable for:
+While any implant patient could receive ozone-enhanced protocols, the benefit is most plausible for:

-- Patients with a history of periodontal disease (higher bacterial load in the mouth)
+- Patients with a history of periodontal disease (higher oral bacterial load)

 - Diabetic patients (impaired healing and higher infection risk)